For Children and Youth

 Groups meet from 10:30 to noon.
 A light snack is served.

 You can find individual class descriptions and class meeting locations on the following pages.
-For even more detailed information about the Spiritual Pathways Program for children and youth, click here to see the Resource Book that is published each year.

 Adults are highly motivated to explore and navigate the joys, sorrows, opportunities, and challenges of our lives.
 Sometimes you find religious growth through deliberate engagement with programs, practices, readings, and small group discussions.
 Sometimes you grow in spirit through your life experiences: relationships, making a living, raising children, confronting injustice in the world, and facing illness, loss, or grief.